squaremo/bitsyntax-js/README.md

    spdyDataFrame({streamId:5, flags:0, length:bin.length, data:bin});

+One or more segments of a pattern may also be supplied in multiple arguments, if that is more convenient; this makes it easier to split a long pattern over lines:

+    var p = bitsyntax.compile('size:8, payload:size/binary',
+                              'rest/binary');

 ## API

 ### `compile`

-Compiles a pattern given as a string to a function that will return either a map of bindings, or `false`, given a buffer and optionally an environment.
+Compiles a pattern to a function that will return either a map of bindings, or `false`, given a buffer and optionally an environment.
 The environment contains values for the bound variables in the pattern (if there are any).